chrisrobertspdx/chrisrobertspdx.github.io/_posts/2017-11-29-cli_gem_project.markdown

   spec.executables   = spec.files.grep(%r{^exe/}) { |f| File.basename(f) }
 ```

 For some reason bundle creates a bin directory but looks for the gem executable in an exe subdirectory.
 Once I figured this out you can change **exe** to **bin**.
-If you have created a file in the bin that is shares the name of your gem you should be good to go.
+If you have created a file in the bin that shares the name of your gem you should be good to go.
 One other thing to keep in mind is that your git repo must be up to date when you build the gem.
-Otherwise it may miss an important file when it updates your path which lets you simply call race_center after you install the gem.
+Otherwise it may miss an important file when it updates your path which lets you simply call **gem name** from bash after you install the gem.

 ```
 git ls-files -z`.split("\x0").reject